Windsor's weather, traffic and gas prices for Tuesday | CBC News

 Weather

-Showers with thunderstorms, amount from 20 to 30 mm.
-A special weather statement is in effect for Windsor-Essex and Chatham-Kent warning potential for heavy rainfall.

-The high is 25 C with a humidex of 33.
-UV index is moderate at 3.
-Tonight's low is 17.
+The high is 32 C with a humidex of 43.
+UV index is very high at 8.
+There's a heat warning in effect for Windsor-Essex and Chatham-Kent.

 Cyclists